 The Training Division develops, schedules and presents law enforcement training for sworn officers and civilian employees.
 Our instructors are seasoned professionals and subject matter experts in their respective fields.

-Annual training in the areas of firearms, defensive tactics, use of force, domestic violence and other topics are provided to the Deputies to improve their performance on the street and to better serve the citizens of Lee County.
+Annual training in the areas of firearms, defensive tactics, use of force, domestic violence and other topics are provided to the Deputies and Correction Deputies to improve their performance on the street, in the Detention Center and to better serve the citizens of Lee County.

-The Training Division is under the direction of Major Jeff Pitts and FTO Deputy Ray Smith.
+The Training Division is under the direction of Major Jeff Pitts, Corporal Dakota Smith and Sergeant Shelia Threat.
 The Sheriff’s office has several in-house instructors assigned to other divisions that are called upon as needed.

 “Excellence through Training”

 UPCOMING R.A.D.
 SELF DEFENSE TRAINING FOR WOMEN

 WHAT IS R.A.D.
 SELF DEFENSE?
 The Rape Aggression Defense (R.A.D.)
 System is a program of realistic self-defense tactics and techniques for women.
 The R.A.D.
 System is a comprehensive, women-only course that begins with awareness, prevention, risk reduction and risk avoidance, while progressing on to the basics of hands-on defense training.
 R.A.D. is not a Martial Arts program.

 WHO CAN ATTEND?
 Any woman 13 and older with all physical fitness levels welcome.